 Eating nutrient-dense foods can help you greatly in the quest to becoming Superhuman.
 I love dissecting the nutritional content of foods, researching the benefits of each micronutrient, and knowing how it can aid self-optimization (this is where my nerdy side reveals itself).
 I believe that we should focus on nutrients instead of just counting calories if we are going to try and become our superhuman selves.

 Nutrient-dense foods offer a large amount of nutrients in relation to their calorie content, and make it easier for you to get the macronutrients and micronutrients, such as essential vitamins and minerals, which you need in an efficient way.

 Here are a few of my favourite foods with the highest concentrations of nutrients:

 1. Liver: A Superfood for Superhumans

-these concentrated amounts of nutrients, consuming liver and other organ meats regularly might even replace the need for supplementation.
+With these concentrated amounts of nutrients, consuming liver and other organ meats regularly might even replace the need for supplementation.

 2. Egg Yolks: You Can Finally Stop Eating Egg-White Omelettes